I spent the rest of the morning trying to follow her advice.

 Now it felt impossible.

-I kept thinking about the locked box.
-About Vigdis's warning.
-About the way Meric had looked at me after removing the blindfold—like he'd seen something he hadn't expected.
+I kept thinking about Vigdis's non-answer.
+About the way Meric had looked at me after removing the blindfold — like he'd seen something he hadn't expected.
+About whether those two things were connected or whether I was constructing a pattern because patterns were the only thing I knew how to build.

 I was spiraling.